MingrenFu/JS-Exercises-Part-2/README.md

 # JS-Exercises-Part-2
-The second series of JavaScript Exercises I have done.
+This is the second series of JavaScript Exercises I have done.